sjofna/GitHubifycode/User_guide_edited.md

 To calculate burn severity, the difference normalized burn ration (dNBR) data is extracted from Google Earth Engine.

-It should be noted that [this dataset](https://gee-community-catalog.org/projects/ca_forest_fire/#dataset-citation) is a Canadian dataset.
+It should be noted that this dataset is a Canadian dataset [(Hermosilla et al. (2016)](https://gee-community-catalog.org/projects/ca_forest_fire/#dataset-citation).
 If the target region is not in Canada, alternative data will need to be accessed.

 The data is clamped to the area of interest and then rescaled to the BARC256 for classification.
 To rescale the dNBR the equation $(dNBR_{(raw)} \times 2 + 55)$ is utilized.
 These rescaled values are additionally clamped from 0 to 255 and classified based on the BAR256 system.